AndreiBarsan/crowd/README.md

 ## Roadmap

- * Tool for building, saving, and loading document graphs.
  * Recreate existing vote propagation methods using graph (NN, Merge-Enough-Votes, etc.).
  * Improve existing methods using more advanced techniques, such as adaptive